-Theis our fall 2018 pick for the "Best 3D Printer Under $200".
+Theis our winter 2018 pick for the "Best 3D Printer Under $200".
 Check out our full review to find out why.
 Includes a video of the unboxing, assembly, and first impressions.

 A pre-assembled kit with a modest print area of 220 x 220 x 250mm, the Creality Ender 3 appears to sit beneath the CR-10 in terms of Creality’s printer lineup.
 A solid mid-range option, priced above the bargain Ender 2 but cheaper than the CR-10.